2022

 Greater Manchester Police and Roads and…

-Concerns summary A police pursuit protocol failed to provide effective Command and Control when pursuits crossed force boundaries, due to confusion, unclear communication, and misperceptions of authority.
+Concerns summary (AI summary) A police pursuit protocol failed to provide effective Command and Control when pursuits crossed force boundaries, due to confusion, unclear communication, and misperceptions of authority.
 This created a significant safety risk, despite not directly contributing to these deaths.

 Historic (No Identified Response)